imitatehappiness/PyOpenNSFWDetector/README.md

-# PyNSFWDetector
+# PyOpenNSFWDetector

-PyNSFWDetector is a project that uses machine learning to detect nudity in photos.
+PyOpenNSFWDetector is a project that uses machine learning to detect nudity in photos.
 It can be useful for content filtering on social media, online stores, and other platforms where content control is required.

 ### The result has binary values:
 * 0 if there is no nudity in the photo